 Tasmania lies about 250km across Bass Strait from the mainland.
 Most visitors fly here.
-Those who want to travel with their own vehicle or prefer the journey across Bass Strait take the Spirit of Tasmania ferry between Melbourne and Devonport.
+Those who want to travel with their own vehicle or prefer the journey across Bass Strait take the Spirit of Tasmania ferry between Geelong and Devonport.

-The state’s biggest airports are at Hobart and Launceston.
+The state’s biggest airports are in Hobart and Launceston.
 Smaller airports, with flights to Melbourne, are located at Burnie (Wynyard) and Devonport in the state’s north, and King and Flinders islands in Bass Strait.

 Taxis and ride-share services such as Uber are available in Hobart, Launceston, Devonport and Burnie.